Skip to Content

 Giving it enough time to grow will often sort out most of the problems you face.

-Because of this, trimming the beard now and again as you grow it out will keep it looking more even and thicker as a result.
+Because of this, trimming the beard now and again as you grow it out should keep it looking more even and thicker as a result.

 It’s usually best to use beard scissors for this.